-Cleaning the engine and V-belt case air filter elements
+Cleaning the air filter element

-Both air filter elements should be cleaned at the specified intervals in the periodic maintenance chart.

-Engine air filter element
+The air filter element should be cleaned at the intervals specified in the periodic maintenance and lubrication chart.
+Clean the air filter element more frequently if you are riding in unusually wet or dusty areas.